aalfiann/nrproxy/readme.md

 [![Build Status](https://travis-ci.com/aalfiann/nrproxy.svg?branch=master)](https://travis-ci.com/aalfiann/nrproxy)
 [![js-semistandard-style](https://img.shields.io/badge/code%20style-semistandard-brightgreen.svg?style=flat-square)](https://github.com/standard/semistandard)
 ![License](https://img.shields.io/github/license/aalfiann/nrproxy)
 NRProxy means No Reverse Proxy (for browser only).

+### How this work
-This library is to protect your website from unkown web proxies out there.
+This library is worked as client-side in the browser, to protect your website from unkown web proxies out there.
+The rejected web proxies will be turn into your backlink and redirect the visitor to your original website automatically.

 ### Install using NPM
 ```bash